I am looking for a summer social skills group to help my neurodiverse son or daughter successfully adapt to college life.

 Our Social Skills Curriculum

 This social skills group focuses on the development of social communication skills and self-advocacy skills.
 Both sets of skills are important for young people to successfully adjust to college.
 Our social skills group provides helpful strategies to improve conversational and active listening skills.
 Furthermore, participants learn strategies to find and maintain friends with shared interests and to manage social anxiety and stress.
 This program will help prepare your youth to communicate with professors and other college staff, to identify and advocate for their needs, and to increase independence throughout their college career.

 Will Social Skills be practiced in the group?

 We feel the summer is the perfect time to focus on learning the skills that will help them start next school year off on the right foot.
 Furthermore, these skills will help them maintain that success throughout their college career!
 The group consists of up to 8 students and meets twice weekly for 1.5 hours online through our secure video chat platform.

-Details About Our 2019 Summer Program:
+Details About Our 2020 Summer Programs:

-2 sessions/week, each session is 2 hours long
+- Each session is 1.5 hours long

 $250 Intake Evaluation

 $2000 Program Fee* (fee for 5 weeks of group) - $1000 deposit required to reserve your spot.
-The remainder $1000 is due at start of program.
+Then, the remainder of $1000 is due at the start of the program.

 Other Resources for Neurodiverse Individuals & Families in the Bay Area